rikky0611/chainer-RL-autoencoder/README.md

 ## How to Run
 You can just run, for example

 `python train.py --env Bowling-v0`

+The default network is a convolutional autoencoder.
+You can modify in `net.py`
 ### Arguments

 - `--env`: gym environment name